 One of the areas I neglect inside my home is the sofa (and chairs).

 Even if we have a vacuum cleaner, it doesn’t have the right tools to clean it efficiently.

 Great for upholstery

-The Eureka 71B would be great for people looking to buy an upholstery vacuum thanks to the design of the nozzle.
+This handheld is a great option people looking to buy an upholstery vacuum thanks to the design of the nozzle.